AustinPotts/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 A: if our is not broken at the floor we are on, we need to go upstairs

 P - Phase

+# This is a Binary Search

 Step 1.
 If the egg is broken when dropped from middle value of floor(n) move to the current floor - 1 then repeat until return value is egg is not broken

+// You could have just dropped from the middle & if the middle is egg not broken you can treat middle floor - n like new building

 Step 2.
 Do the opposite if the egg is not broken from the middle value floor(n) move to the current floor + 1 until return value is egg is broken
 Step 3.
 If the return value is egg is broken move to the current value floor(n) - 1 then return the value Run Time Complexity: O(log n) because as the size of the value of floor(n) increases, the space used will grow